-Sub bass is really important in drum and bass music.
+Sub bass is fundamental in drum and bass music.
 I created mine in FM8 from its initial patch.
-The design is fairly simple.
-It consists of 2 sine wave oscillators and 1 short tristate operator modulating one of them.
+The design is relatively simple.
+It consists of 2 sine wave oscillators and one short tristate operator modulating one of them.
 The depth is pretty low, but modulated by an LFO subtly.
 This operator is not as hot in the mix as the other simple sine.
 I kept the ratio at 1, but detuned the carriers slightly to induce some beating.
 Then, I also added some detuning in the master unison section of FM8 and panned the voices about halfway.
-Furthermore I lengthened the attack and release times a little too.
+Furthermore, I lengthened the attack and release times a little too.

 As for processing, I used a limiter to prevent clipping followed by another compressor for side-chain.
 I selected the output of the kicks to key compression.
 Keep the ratio very soft but bring the threshold down to about -30 dB.
 This way, most of the sound ducks for the kicks but it does not get totally squashed.

 Here is what my sub sounds like with the drum kit…

 For the lead, I used a preset in FM8 called Flageolet.
 Feel free to make your own lead sound, but make sure it has that characteristic brassy timbre.
 I automated the cutoff frequency of the filter to spice it up a bit.
 Then, I added a delay (synced to quarter notes) and automated the feedback percentage so that the delay lines fill the gaps between melodic phrases.